 You can also build a new construction ADU in a moderate fire zone, high fire zone, and very high fire zone.

-You will not be able to build new constctuin ADU if the property located in a VERY high fire zone AND on steep slope.
+You will not be able to build a new construction ADU if the property is located in a very high fire zone AND on a steep slope.

-Do I need to make parking spot to the ADU?
+Do I need to make parking spots to the ADU?

 Do I need to create new parking if I convert the garage to ADU?